Anger, Emotions,

 My interest in working with anger and violence continues into the present as a result of my association with the Enneagram Prison Project (EPP), working closely with colleagues Susan Olesek and Suzanne Dion, leaders of the project and the EPP’s core instructors, both teaching weekly in California jails and prisons.
 Together, we bring a great knowledge of the Enneagram and possess a deep understanding of the mammalian emotional alarm systems, including that of anger, to the EPP’s curriculum.
 This past month, Suzanne and I have put this paper together.

-Understanding Anger/Rage, the Socially Acceptable Emotion: Can Understanding Lead to Less Violence?
+Acceptable Emotion: Can Understanding Lead to Less Violence?

 by David Daniels, M.D.